Saab 18: Operational history

 The B 18A entered service in June 1944, and quickly became Sweden's standard medium bomber aircraft.
 As license-built Daimler-Benz DB 605 liquid-cooled, V-12 engines had become available, they were incorporated into the improved Saab 18B, which first flew on 10 July 1944.

 Ordered into production as the B 18B dive bomber, the 18B design was further developed into the T 18B, which was planned to be a torpedo bomber variant.
 Due to difficulties with the torpedoes, however, the T 18B was instead developed into a heavy ground-attack aircraft, mounting a 57 mm automatkanon m/47 autocannon under the nose.

 By the late 1940s, the third crewmember's position had been eliminated, reducing the crew of the aircraft to two; the provision of air-to-ground rockets and improved bombsights had removed the requirement for a bombardier.
-By this time the Saab 18 had established a reputation for suffering a serious rate of attrition, and this led to the decision to outfit all of the surviving aircraft with ejection seats for the pilot and navigator/gunner.
+By this time the Saab 18 had established a reputation for suffering a serious attrition rate, leading to the decision to outfit all surviving aircraft with ejection seats for the pilot and navigator/gunner.

 Production of the Saab 18 totaled 245 examples, with the last T 18B being delivered in 1948.
 Used in trials of early Swedish air-to-surface missiles, the Saab 18 remained one of Sweden's frontline ground attack and reconnaissance platforms until the late 1950s, when it was replaced by the jet-powered, swept wing Saab 32 Lansen, the B 18B and T 18B being replaced by the A 32A in 1958, with the last S 18As being replaced by S 32Cs in 1959.